innocenzi/laravel-vite/docs/src/configuration/laravel-package.md

 Learn more about using `https` in the [development documentation](/guide/essentials/development#using-http-over-tsl).

+#### `enabled`

+If, for some reason, you don't want to use the development server at all, you can set this option to false.
+In this case, the manifest will always be used.

 ### `build_path`

 Defines the directory, relative to `/public`, in which the assets should be built.
 This cannot be an empty string, otherwise the `/public` directory would be emptied.